Promise API

 This function flattens nested layers of promise-like objects (e.g., a promise that resolves to a promise that resolves to something) into a single layer.
 Methods Promise.resolve and Promise.reject are rarely needed in modern code because async/await syntax makes them somewhat obsolete.

-Can you explain the function and syntax of the Promise.reject static method?
+Can you explain the function of the Promise.reject static method?

 View Answer: